 As identified above, Red Ventures, a direct marketing technology company, opened its Lancaster operation in December 2009, enhancing the Professional and Business Services sector within the county.
 Red Ventures announced in August 2012 that it would be expanding its facility to roughly double its number of employees over the next 5 years.
 In 2013, Fancy Pokket, a specialty bakery company, broke ground on a new facility that will employ 35 persons initially.
+In 2014, Keer, a Chinese textile manufacturer, announced a new facility with 500 new advanced manufactured jobs.

-In addition, Lancaster industries that have either announced expansions or expanded capabilities within the last year include Continental Tire and Honeywell.
+In addition, Lancaster industries that have either announced expansions or expanded capabilities include Continental Tire and Honeywell.